-10:126-1.1 Legal authority
+3A:54-1.1 Legal authority

 - (a) This chapter is promulgated pursuant to the Family Day Care Provider Registration Act of 1987, N.J.S.A.
 30:5B-16 et seq.
 (P.L.
 1987, Chapter 27), which became effective April 27, 1987. - (b) Under N.J.S.A.
-30:5B-16 et seq., the Division of Youth and Family Services has the authority to: - 1.
+30:5B-16 et seq., the Department of Children and Families has the authority to: - 1.
 Adopt regulations for the: - i.
 Operation and maintenance of family child care sponsoring organizations; and - ii.
 Voluntary registration of family child care providers; and - 2.
 Contract with certain agencies or organizations to serve as sponsoring organizations for the voluntary registration of family child care providers. - (c) Responsibility for ensuring that a sponsoring organization complies with all applicable provisions of N.J.S.A.
-30:5B-16 et seq., and of this chapter is delegated by the Division to the Bureau of Licensing, which shall: - 1.
+30:5B-16 et seq., and of this chapter is delegated by the Department to the Office of Licensing, which shall: - 1.
 Inspect and monitor the sponsoring organization to determine compliance with applicable provisions of this chapter; - 2.
 Conduct random inspections of family child care homes to ensure compliance with applicable provisions of this chapter; and - 3.
 Provide technical assistance to the sponsoring organization. - (d) A sponsoring organization is authorized to: - 1.
 Register family child care provider applicants within a specific geographic area.
 A geographic area may include: - i.
 A single county; or - ii.
 A group of several counties; - 2.
 Issue new and renewal Certificates of Registration to family child care providers; - 3.
 Provide administrative services, including but not limited to technical assistance, training and consultation to providers; - 4.
-Evaluate and monitor providers at least once every two years; - 5.
-Annually monitor no less than 20 percent of providers on a random basis; - 6.
-Collect a \$25.00 registration fee payable to the sponsoring organization each time a Certificate of Registration is initially granted or renewed;
+Evaluate and monitor providers at least once every two years;

-- 7. Maintain permanent records on each provider; - 8.
+- 5. Annually monitor no less than 20 percent of providers specified in (d)4 above on a random basis in addition to their evaluation and monitoring every two years; - 6.
+Collect a \$25.00 registration fee payable to the sponsoring organization each time a Certificate of Registration is initially granted or renewed; - 7.
+Maintain permanent records on each provider; - 8.
 Ensure that each provider complies with all applicable requirements of N.J.A.C.
-10:126, the Manual of Requirements for Family Child Care Registration; and - 9.
+3A:54, the Manual of Requirements for Family Child Care Registration; and - 9.
 Provide a program of outreach and public relations to inform providers and potential providers of the provisions of this chapter.